 8. Teach Children not to be hoarders

-You need to teach your child to donate toys to someone who are deserving, not only the stuff they do not need, also the toys they like and they have too many of them.
+You need to teach your child to donate toys to someone who is deserving, not only the stuff they do not need, also the toys they like and have too many of them.

 Toy swapping would develop a sense of sharing in them.
 And this will help them not to become hoarders later in life.